 >E-Mail: [log in to unmask]

->of ID.Net.
-It aims to bring together people from different areas and
+>research projects.
+It aims to bring together people from different

->interests to share ideas and explore various discussions which are
+>areas and interests to share ideas and explore various discussions

->innovative and challenging.
-All papers accepted for and presented at
+>All papers accepted for and presented at this conference will be

->this conference are eligible for publication in an ISBN eBook.
+>eligible for publication in an ISBN eBook.
+Selected papers accepted

->For further details about the project please visit:
+>For further details about this project please visit:

 >For further details about the conference please visit: